aio-libs/aiopg/docs/core.rst

       .. versionchanged:: 0.10

-         The mathod is converted into a coroutine to get exception context in case of errors.
+         The method is converted into a coroutine to get exception context in case of errors.

          The change is backward compatible though since technically it's a regular method returning a future instance.

    .. method:: cursor(name=None, cursor_factory=None, scrollable=None, \
                       withhold=False, *, timeout=None)

       A :ref:`coroutine<coroutine>` that :meth:`acquires <acquire>` a
       connection and returns *context manager*.